Away From the Noise

 Listening Room

-Seven Works on paper made with clay collected along the anti-anti-bellum trail.
+Seven works on paper made with clay and collected along the antebellum trail.
+There is an accusing film documenting the process.

 It’s the Iron that makes it Red, 2001